In business, like in life, foresight is crucial for avoiding pitfalls and disaster – and yet it’s something we spend nearly no time developing.

 He lays out ten dimensions of control which we can adjust at any given time, no matter the context: narrative, bias, action, timing, adaptability, communication, technology, diversity, structure and leadership.

-Drawing on compelling examples ranging from military history to the business world, and offering practical exercises to improve preparedness, McChrystal illustrates how these ten factors are almost always in effect, and how by considering them, individuals and organizations can exert mastery over every conceivable sort of risk that they might face.
+Drawing on compelling examples ranging from military history to the business world, and offering infinitely practical exercises to improve preparedness, McChrystal illustrates how these ten factors are almost always in effect – and how, by considering them constantly, individuals and organizations can exert mastery over every conceivable sort of risk that they might face.

 We may not be able to see into the future, but Risk gives us a framework for improving our resistance and building a strong defence against what we know – and what we don’t.

 ‘A brilliant user’s guide that demonstrates how managing risk is about how we lead, rather than getting mathematical equations right’ – Annie Duke

 ‘Measured, meticulous, and filled with practical, pragmatic wisdom from both war and peace, McChrystal’s clear-eyed, unsentimental guidance cuts to the heart of our precarious existence.
 A must-read leadership bible’ – James Kerr, bestselling author of Legacy